javascript-tutorial/en.javascript.info/1-js/01-getting-started/03-variables/article.md

 The value of `pageLoadTime` is not known prior to the page load, so it's named normally.
 But it's still a constant because it doesn't change after assignment.

-In other words, capital-named constants are only used as aliases for "hard-coded" values.
+In other words, capital-named constants are only used as aliases for "hard-coded" values, known prior to execution.

 ## Name things right